Barry Sloane: Career

 In mid-2009 Sloane appeared as Troy Whitworth in Jez Butterworth's critically acclaimed play Jerusalem at London's Royal Court Theatre.
-The play was given a West End transfer in January 2010.
+It was described as "the greatest British play of the [21st] century" The play was given a West End transfer in January 2010.
 After a record-breaking sellout run, it was announced that the play would transfer, this time to Broadway.
 He made his Broadway debut in Jerusalem at the Music Box Theatre in New York City on 4 February 2011.

 Sloane starred in Joseph Ruben's 2013 thriller film Penthouse North alongside Michael Keaton and Michelle Monaghan.

 On 10 July 2012, Sloane joined the cast of the ABC drama series Revenge as Aiden Mathis, a mysterious man with ties to Emily Thorne's past.
 It was announced on 23 October 2012 that he had been promoted to series regular.
 On 20 February 2014, it was reported that Sloane had been cast as Wes Lawrence in the ABC alien drama series The Whispers.
 Sloane continued his role as Zach on Longmire for the 6th, and last, season in 2017.

-In 2024, Netflix announced that Sloane will play the role of The Prodigal (also known as Destruction) in the upcoming second season of The Sandman.
+Sloane played the role of The Prodigal (also known as Destruction) in the second season of the Netflix series The Sandman in 2025.
+In 2026, he joined the cast of HBO's House of the Dragon for its third season, portraying Ser Adrian Redfort.

+Sloane voiced and provided motion capture for Captain Price in Call of Duty: Modern Warfare (2019), for which he was nominated for British Academy Games Award for Performer in a Leading Role.
+He reprised the role in Modern Warfare II (2022), Modern Warfare III (2023), and Call of Duty: Modern Warfare 4 (2026).

+Sloane stars as Gary in the 2026 BBC crime thriller series The Cage, alongside Sheridan Smith and Michael Socha.

 Personal life

 Sloane married Katy O'Grady, the fourth-place runner-up of the third series of the Sky One programme Project Catwalk.
-They have a daughter, Gracie Bluebell Sloane, born in 2010 and a son, Lennon Michael Sloane, born in 2016.
+They have a daughter and a son.